-Another antioxidant vitamin found in significant amounts in boiled, sweet plantains is vitamin A, with a 1-cup serving containing 1,818 international units, more than 50 percent of the recommended intake of 2,333 international units for women and the 3,000 international units recommended for men.
+Another antioxidant vitamin found in significant amounts in boiled, sweet plantains is vitamin A, with a 1-cup serving containing 90 micrograms of vitamin A, more than 50 percent of the recommended intake of 2,333 international units for women and the 3,000 international units recommended for men.
 Vitamin A helps boost your immune system, supports eye health, aids in physical growth and development and helps prevent various cancers and skin diseases.

 Potassium and Magnesium Content

 The same serving of mashed plantain also contains 64 milligrams of magnesium, or close to 20 percent of the recommended daily intake of 310 to 320 milligrams for women and over 15 percent of the recommended 400 to 420 milligrams per day for men.
-Magnesium aids in muscle and nerve function, helps build strong bones and maintains your heartbeat, according to the Office of Dietary Supplements.
+Magnesium aids in muscle and nerve function, helps build strong bones and maintains your heartbeat, according to the National Institutes of Health's Office of Dietary Supplements.

-Most Americans don't eat enough fiber, taking in only 15 grams per day when the recommended intake is closer to 30, reports the Harvard School of Public Health.
+Most Americans don't eat enough fiber, taking in only 15 grams per day when the recommended intake is closer to 30, reports the Harvard T.H.
+Chan School of Public Health.
 Eating a 1-cup serving of mashed, boiled plantain will give you 4.6 grams of fiber, or roughly 15 percent of your recommended daily intake.
 Adequate fiber intake can help maintain your blood sugar and cholesterol, as well as prevent diseases such as heart disease, diverticular disease and even certain types of cancer.

 Adding Plantain to Your Diet